Substance Use Track (155216)

 • Effectively communicate with interdisciplinary treatment team, supervisors, and other hospital-wide providers via completion of CPRS notes and relevant non-chart communication including encrypted emails, and consultation via phone call and responding to pages.

-• Effectively provide evidence-based treatments to underserved populations, including veterans who are sexual/racial/ethnic minorities, homeless, unemployed, at economic disadvantage, and low literacy to overcome barriers to the implementation of evidence-based treatments.
+• Effectively provide evidence-based treatments to poorly served populations, including veterans who are, homeless, unemployed, at economic disadvantage, and low literacy to overcome barriers to the implementation of evidence-based treatments.

 Location of Rotation